- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 1. Non-Contiguous Blocks Cannot Be Superneted

-You cannot summarize 192.168.0.0/24 and 192.168.5.0/24 into a single route.
-The networks must be adjacent in the address space with no gaps.
-If they are not contiguous, you must advertise them as separate routes.
+You cannot summarize 192.168.0.0/24 and 192.168.5.0/24 into one route.
+The networks must sit adjacent in the address space with no gaps.
+If they are not contiguous, advertise them separately.

 2. Overlapping VLSM Allocations